 The House of Representatives has a number of important functions: it determines the government, debates and passes laws, watches over government administration and expenditure, and provides a forum for public debate on issues of national importance.
 It shares the power to make laws with the other House of Parliament, the Senate.

 Members are chosen at a general election to represent the interests of the community.
-Each member represents one geographic area of Australia.
-Members are elected for a 3 year term and when in parliament take part in debate on proposed laws and public policy, representing the views of the people in their electorate.
+Each member represents an area of Australia called an electorate.
+Members are elected for a maximum 3-year term.
+When in parliament, they can help plan and debate proposed laws, while representing the views of the people in their electorate.